yellowmessenger/documentation/docs/platform_concepts/engagement/cdp/user_data/userid-flow.md

 3. Collect property value.

-   #### 1. Collect values that comes through user input
+   #### 1. To collect property values from user input

    Collect the selected user property using the [Prompt node](https://docs.yellow.ai/docs/platform_concepts/studio/build/nodes/prompt-nodes) and use **Save response in** to map the variable to the user property.

-   #### 2. To capture the userId from the bot script
+   #### 2. To capture property values from the bot script

    Use the syntax: `data.variables.variableName`

    <img src="https://i.imgur.com/vwCUkDo.png" width="60%"/>

-   Example:

-   In the sample script below, to store the phone number as the userId, use `data.variables.phoneNumber`
+   For example, in the sample script below, to capture the phone number as the userId, use `data.variables.phoneNumber`:

    ```js
    `<script type="text/javascript">`